emmaghita/cache-coherence-memory-system/README.md

 The components communicate over a **shared bus** where transactions are monitored by all caches using a **snooping mechanism**.

-According to the project architecture diagram (page 9 of the documentation), the Memory Controller acts as the central interconnect between the two caches and the main memory. :contentReference[oaicite:0]{index=0}
+According to the project architecture diagram, the Memory Controller acts as the central interconnect between the two caches and the main memory.

 ---